dubsalot/vscode-container-demo/README.md

 # Tech Exchange Series
 This repo is a series of parts.
 Each part will build off of the previous part.
-If you're interested in contributing and presenting at Tech Exchange, let me know.
-I am taking applications :P
+Let me know if you're interested in contributing to this repo and presenting at Tech Exchange.

 1. [Part 1](https://github.com/dubsalot/vscode-container-demo/tree/series/part-1-vscode-container) - Use Visual Studio Code inside a container
 1. [Part 2](https://github.com/dubsalot/vscode-container-demo/tree/series/part-2-github-actions-intro) - GitHub Actions Introduction